colorful image of the tree of life

 What Are Your Favorite Poems That Have Allusion?

 Once you understand the concept of allusion, you may realize you know plenty of poems that have allusions.
+This figure of speech can often be found in works you’ve already encountered.
 What’s one poem that stands out to you?
 Let us know in the comments below!

 Comments